hilbert-spaess/hilbert-spaess.github.io/_posts/2020-04-16-MCMC in practice.md

 **Idea:** Detailed balance is a useful condition to guarantee theoretical convergence.
 Most MCMC methods have transition functions that satisfy detailed balance.
 The speed at which these chains actually approach the target distribution is dependent on choices such as the proposal radius.

 ---

-Summary of detailed balance idea.

-Mixing chains palindromically or

 ## Chains-within-chains